iiab/iiab-factory/testing/wifi-testing/README.md

 ## On a suitable client

 * Use a non-IIAB Raspberry Pi as the client.
-* Run wifi_tester.py from this directory.
+* Run wifi-tester.py from this directory.
 * At the very least hostapd should not be running and wlan0 should be available
+* The initial connection can take some time.

 ## On the test IIAB server